knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 We provide the following scripts:

+- OMG_empathy_extract_audio.py: a script used to extract an audio file (in .wav format) for all the videos of the dataset.

-- OMG_empathy_extract_faces.py: a script used to extract the faces of the actors and subjects of the dataset.
+- OMG_empathy_extract_faces.py: a script used to extract the faces (from both actors and subjects) for all the videos of the dataset.
+- calculateCCC.py: a script used to calculate the CCC of the output of a model and the validation set for both tracks.

 **How to participate**